A cervical polyp is a small growth of the

 - If accompanied by infection, the vaginal discharge may be mucopurulent and smell foul.

-- On examination: A small - usually no bigger than a pea - growth is seen hanging from the internal os (mouth of the cervix).
+A small - usually no bigger than a pea, but sometimes much larger - growth is seen hanging from the os (mouth of the cervix).
 It is bright red in colour and soft and slippery to the touch.
+In some cases, it may be somewhat purplish due to venous engorgement.
+If there is associated infection, the surrounding area will look red and inflamed.
+Vaginal discharge may be seen over the polyp as well as the adjoining areas.

 If a decision to remove it is taken, its site of origin should be determined - if the origin is near the external os of the cervix, it can be easily removed.
 If it is estimated that the origin of the polyp is higher up in the cervix and removal can affect the pregnancy in any way, it is better to wait till after the delivery and childbirth to remove it, since symptoms caused by cervical polyps are usually not very troublesome.